 - A judge may even order you and your spouse to attend parenting classes or mediation to see if you can work things out without going to trial.

-What To Expect From Divorce Court
+What To Expect From Court

-Once you’ve gone through the process and hit all the steps, you’re ready for the big show: the trial.
+Once you’ve gone through the process and hit all the steps, you’re ready for the big show: trial.

 Outside of the advance preparation, a lot goes into making it to divorce court.
 As far as logistical concerns go, make sure you know where you’re going, where to park, and give yourself time to get through security.
 Any witnesses testifying on your behalf need to know this, too.
 You don’t want to be late for court.

-Dressing For Divorce Court
+Dressing For Court

-Dressing for court is important.
+How you dress for court is important.
 Judges are people and despite their position of authority, are prone to making snap conclusions like the rest of us.

 Know the dress code, dress neat, be well groomed and presentable, and don’t overdo it.
 If you have any visible tattoos or piercings, consider covering them up.